Getting help to buy your home

 - Shared ownership

-If you would like to buy your own home but can't afford to pay the full market price for a property, the low cost initiative for first time buyers (LIFT) could help.
-The scheme is designed to help people on low incomes.
-When you apply for the scheme your financial circumstances will be assessed.
+If you would like to buy your own home but can't afford to pay the full market price for a property, the low-cost initiative for first time buyers (LIFT) could help.
+The scheme is designed to help people on low to moderate incomes buy their first home.
+When you apply for the scheme, your financial circumstances will be assessed.

-View New Supply Shared Equity resale properties on Grampian Housing website.
+View New Supply Shared Equity resale properties on the Grampian Housing website.

 Shared ownership is a scheme where applicants part-buy and part-rent a property from a registered social landlord.
 These properties are normally built by the registered social landlord specifically to help people get onto the home ownership ladder.
 You can find out more about shared ownership on mygov.scot.